Back to the archive

 • Implementation Speed: delivery and QA effort

 This prevents teams from over-investing in interesting but low-leverage experiments.
+For a fuller prioritization method, use How to prioritize conversion rate tests.

 Laptop with code and analytics representing Shopify checkout friction analysis.